Gibberlings3/Skills-and-Abilities/README.md

 Some components require EEex to work, and those are identified with **(EEex Required)**.

+## New Kits

+### Rashemaar Berserker

+Sometimes referred to as Rashemi berserkers, are the legendary defenders of Rashemen that are known for flying into an almost supernatural frenzy on the battlefield.
+They are among the most respected members of Rashemi society, second to the revered Wychlaran.

+Advantages:
+– May use Rage ability once per day.
+Gains one use at level 1 and an additional use every 4 levels thereafter.

+RAGE: The enraged state lasts for 1 turn.
+While enraged, a Berserker gains a bonus of +2 to his attack and damage rolls as well as to his Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
+The Berserker also gains 15 temporary Hit Points which are taken away at the end of his berserk spree, possibly knocking him unconscious.

+Disadvantages:
+– May not wear armor heavier than splint mail.

+### Psi Warrior

+A Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.
+Psi Warriors hone their skills and psionic abilities through solo discipline, unlocked under the tutelage of a master, or refined it at an academy dedicated to wielding the mind's power as both weapon and shield.

+Advantages:
+– 3rd Level: May use Psionic Strike once per day and gains an additional use every 4 levels thereafter.
+– 3rd Level: May use Protective Field once per day and gains an additional use every 4 levels thereafter.

+PSIONIC STRIKE: This ability allows the Psi Warrior to make a special attack against any enemy.
+Psi Warriors apply their Intelligence modifier to their damage roll for one round.
+  13 Intelligence: +1 damage
+  14 Intelligence: +2 damage
+  15 Intelligence: +3 damage
+  16 Intelligence: +4 damage
+  17 Intelligence: +4 damage
+  18 Intelligence: +5 damage
+  19 Intelligence: +8 damage
+  20 Intelligence: +9 damage
+  21 Intelligence: +10 damage
+  22 Intelligence: +11 damage
+  23 Intelligence: +12 damage
+  24 Intelligence: +13 damage
+  25 Intelligence: +14 damage

+PROTECTIVE FIELD: This ability increases the Psi Warrior's damage resistance based on his Intelligence modifier and lasts for one turn.
+  13 Intelligence: +2% physical damage resistance
+  14 Intelligence: +4% physical damage resistance
+  15 Intelligence: +6% physical damage resistance
+  16 Intelligence: +8% physical damage resistance
+  17 Intelligence: +8% physical damage resistance
+  18 Intelligence: +10% physical damage resistance
+  19 Intelligence: +16% physical damage resistance
+  20 Intelligence: +18% physical damage resistance
+  21 Intelligence: +20% physical damage resistance
+  22 Intelligence: +22% physical damage resistance
+  23 Intelligence: +24% physical damage resistance
+  24 Intelligence: +26% physical damage resistance
+  25 Intelligence: +28% physical damage resistance

+– 7th Level: May use Telekinetic Movement once per day and gains an additional use every 5 levels thereafter.

+TELEKINETIC MOVEMENT: The Psi Warrior can move a creature with his mind.
+The Psi Warrior may select to push or pull the target to himself.
+The target must make a save vs. Death to resist being moved by the Psi Warrior.
+This increases to save vs. Death at -2 at level 14 and -4 at level 20 to resist being moved by the Psi Warrior.

+– 10th Level: Gains the Guarded Mind passive ability.

+GUARDED MIND: The Psi Warrior becomes immune to all psionic attacks.

+– 18th Level: May use Telekinetic Master once per day.

+TELEKINETIC MASTER: The Psi Master is able to push or pull all targets within a 15' radius to a selected point.
+Targets must make a save vs. Death at -4 to resist being moved by the Psi Warrior.

+Disadvantages:
+– Race restricted to human.
+– May not dual class.
+– Hit Die: d8

 ## Class Updates

 ### Bard Skills (EEex Required)